GMass reporting: Accurate, actionable, and shareable email analytics where and when you need them

 The web reports are responsive so they work in a desktop or mobile browser with no login required.
 That also makes them sharable — you can share the URL with anyone and they can access the report.
 (But be careful, because they can also see your recipient list in that report.)

 The web-based reports also feature a live feed showing opens, clicks and unsubscribes in real time so you can watch your campaign progress as it happens.
+You can click on any stat to open a fly-out panel on the right with more details (for instance, clicking on the Open Rate number will show you the email addresses of everyone who opened and how many times they opened the email).

 Plus, the web-based reports show domain-level reporting, where you can see your campaign results broken down by the domain of your recipients’ email addresses.
 (We’ll discuss domain-level reporting later on this page.)